MarissaNancy/feel-your-feelings/README.md

 # Feel-Your-Feelings

 ## Description
 For this project we will be building a full stack mern app!
 We want to solve a real life problem and our site will be user friendly.
+4
+An app designed for anyone who has a hard time finding time for themselves.
+With this app you can make time for yourself by picking a type of mood.
+A user will then be presented with drink options and a playlist to enjoy your drink and indulge in some self care.

 ## User Story
 Based on the user’s current mood/feels, they will be able to signup to the HomeAlone app